mlabbe/nativefiledialog/docs/build.md

 ## Running Premake5 Directly ##

+*You shouldn't have to run Premake5 directly to build Native File Dialog.
+This is for package maintainers or people with exotic demands only!*

 Premake5 is still in development.
 The current version, as of this writing (Premake 5, alpha 9) is insufficient to build NFD.
 This is due to a bug which has been fixed in the official repo's master branch and is expected to make its way into alpha 10.

 1. [Clone premake-core](https://github.com/premake/premake-core)